 - Minor 7th

 In the minor scale, the 2nd and 6th intervals are dissonant tones that need resolution.
-Because these notes are absent from the minor pentatonic, it makes it easier to use this scale for soloing.
+Because these notes are absent from the minor pentatonic scale formula, it makes it easier to use this scale for soloing.

 Even better, the minor pentatonic works well over both major and minor chord progressions.

 Applying the Minor Pentatonic Scale to the Fretboard

 The notes/intervals for the minor pentatonic scale can be found all over the fretboard.
 The diagram below shows all the notes in the G minor pentatonic from frets 3 through 15.